 At the close of the defense, after the candidate has been excused, the members of the Advisory Committee should discuss the student's defense of the research associated with the dissertation.
-There are two possible outcomes of a dissertation defense: Pass - Student has.pate.16.
-There are two possible outcomes of a dissertation defense: Pass - Student has.pate.16.
-The final defense and Fail - Student has.pate.16.
-The final defense and Fail - Student has.pate.16.
-The final defense and Fail - Student has.pate.16.
-The final defense and Fail - Student has.pate.16.
-The above statements recommending either a satisfactory or unsatisfactory defense.
-To be a considered a passing dissertation defense, the dissertation Advisor must vote in the affirmative and no more than one member of the Advisory Committee may cast a dissenting vote on the Oral Defense Results Form.
-The form must be signed and returned to the Graduate College immediately following the defense, irrespective of the outcome.
+There are two possible outcomes of a dissertation defense: Pass - Student has satisfactorily completed the final defense and Not Pass - Student has not satisfactorily completed the final defense.
+Each member of the Advisory Committee must sign and check the box recommending either a satisfactory or unsatisfactory defense.
+To be a considered a passing dissertation defense, no more than one member of the Advisory Committee may cast a dissenting vote on the Oral Defense Results Form.
+The form must be processed irrespective of the outcome.
+It is available through Round Up (student login) and the committee members either approve or not approve it electronically.
 If the oral defense is judged inadequate, a re-examination decision will be made by the Advisory Committee in accordance with Graduate College and graduate program requirements.
 Generally, only a single re-examination is permissible.
 Graduate programs may impose more stringent requirements.
-The result of the dissertation defense does not indicate approval of the dissertation document, but only the oral defense of the student's work.
+The result of the dissertation defense does not indicate approval of the dissertationdocument, but only the oral defense of the student's work.